Prune old hits & sessions (includes OPTIMIZE)

 This task will avoid that your sessions and hitlog tables grow indefinitely.
 It should typically run once a day (preferably at a low traffic time for your site).

-The sessions expiration time can be configured in Users > Settings > Profiles.
-The default is 7 days.
+- In Users > Settings > Profiles there is another setting: Session timeout: (default 7days).
 This value defines when a session expires and becomes available to be pruned.

 This code performs 4 main actions: